 Intuitive eating is also about learning to accept your body, and maybe even forging a positive relationship with it.
 So many of us have spent years trying to shrink our bodies, leading us further and further away from intuitive eating and closer and closer to dieting and restriction.
 In other words, intuitive eating is weight-neutral and inclusive, and there is no morality tied with it like other diets.

 Morality with food and diets is messed up, and I’m sure you have seen it before.
-It’s where the influencers or diets make us feel like dirty garbage if we can only afford conventional foods or the Instagram accounts that tell us eating even one slice of cheese or a single m&m will cause huge spikes of disease-causing inflammation to course through our veins.
+It’s where the influencers or diets make us feel like dirty garbage if we can only afford conventional foods.
+Or it’s the Instagram accounts that tell us eating even one slice of cheese or a single m&m will cause huge spikes of disease-causing inflammation to course through our veins.

 What are the Benefits of Intuitive Eating?